MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/creating-an-extension.md

 Now, open a new tab or refresh an existing tab that is not a [docs.microsoft.com][MicrosoftDocs] page.
 You should see the inactive icon and not be able to click on the browser action.

 Congratulations!
 You created an extension for Microsoft Edge!
-View the full sample here on [GitHub][GithubMicrosoftEdgeExtensionsDemosColorChanger].
+View the [full sample on GitHub][GithubMicrosoftEdgeExtensionsDemosColorChanger].
 Continue reading to learn more about extensions.

 ## Writing a more complex extension